goddesshut/React-native-code-standard/docs/components/hook.md

 # Hooks

 Hooks are the new thing in React and are arriving with React 16.8.
-They aim to provide more functionalities to functional components and they also provide a way to encapsulate some logic outside the components to be able to reuse them
+They aim to provide more functionalities to functional components and they also provide a way to encapsulate some logic outside the components to be able to reuse them.

 ``` tsx
 enum HomeTypes {